onlyhavecans/lg/README.md

 dayonelogger "[1 hour ago] something I did an hour ago"
 ```

-I highly recommend you rename the binary if you like to something short like "lg" or script this into alfred using the following applescript
+I highly recommend you alias the ap to something shorter or rename the binary if you like to something short like "lg"

+I primarily use this as an alfred extension using the following applescript.
+You may need to adjust your path to the script

 ```applescript
 on alfred_script(q)